 Many hospitals also require your 3 most recent bank statements.
-They ask for these so that they can check if the income you have shared on the application matches the deposits in your account.
+They ask for these to check if the income you shared on the application matches the deposits in your account.
 Don’t worry, they won’t be looking at how or where you have spent your money.

-If you aren’t currently working, you’ll need to provide unemployment or social security benefit letters.
-If you don’t have any formal sources of income, we recommend you write a letter that explains how you are supporting yourself.
+If you aren’t currently working, you’ll need to provide unemployment or Social Security benefit letters.
+If you don’t have any formal sources of income, we recommend you write a letter that explains how you are paying for your expenses.
 This might include receiving several hundred dollars a month from a friend or family member, or living off your savings.
 No matter what it is, it’s ok, just be truthful and explain your situation.

-If there is something you need more time to get or if you are helping someone fill out this form over the phone, it’s ok to submit the form without all of the documents.
-Just check those “I confirm” boxes even if it’s not true.
+If there is something you need more time to get or if you are helping someone fill out this form over the phone, it’s ok to submit the patient questionnaire without all of the documents.

-Afterwards, please make sure to email your documents to firstname.lastname@example.org or use the upload link we provide in your confirmation email.
+Afterwards, please make sure to email us documents or use the upload link we provide in your confirmation email.